GeoFenix/Solar-Poland-Map-of-PV-Power-Plants-in-Cities/README.md

     }).addTo(map);
 ```
-Most of the additional functions which can be found at the end of this javascript file are my own inventions or are modified version of code from Leaflet manual or solutions found in the internet
+Most of the additional functions, which can be found at the end of this js file, are my own inventions or are modified version of code from Leaflet manual or solutions found in the internet.
 ```
 //ADDITIONAL FUNCTIONS FOR LEAFLET MAP GENERATION

-//Function
+    //Function addPopUpTable
     function addPopUpTable(properties) {
-	var $table = $('<table>');
+    var $table = $('<table class="for-attributes">');

 	var headers = ['Id', 'Etap projektu', 'Rodzaj spółdzielni', 'Miasto', 'Rok oddania do użytku', 'Adres', 'Ilość instalacji', 'Rodzaj instalacji', 'Moc całkowita instalacji', 'Produkcja energii na rok', 'Koszty', 'Realizator', 'Prognozowana redukcja CO2 (na rok?)', 'Info URL'] var thBox = [];